Suggested links

 Side Effects of Prescription Opioids

-Because the effects of opioids can vary from person to person, it’s important to keep an eye on any new or unusual side effects that arise when using them.
+Because the effects of opioids can vary from person to person, it’s vital to keep an eye on any new or unusual side effects that arise when using them.

 Long-term use of prescription opioids—or abusing them altogether—has a high chance of leading to physical dependence and addiction.